Tjersland/Master_2020_Prediction_of_Psychosis_in_Parkinsons_Patients_using_Machine_learning/README.md

 # Prediction of Psychosis in Parkinson’s Patients using Machine learning - Master 2020

-In order to run the notebooks, the folders and csv files in "Necessary Folders and Files" must be downloaded and placed where you point the code to look for them
+In order to run the notebooks, the folders and csv files in "Necessary Folders and Files" must be downloaded and placed where you point the code to look for them.
+The first cell in every notebook is where you specify which folders the code looks for these files.

 Notebooks 1,2 and 3 must be run in chronological order.